pxblue/pxblue-has-moved/README.md

 ### For Designers

 For the most part, you won't notice any changes.
 All of our content, guidelines, and components will remain the same, only under a different name.
 All Figma resources will be renamed & no longer listed under the name "PX Blue".

-Details about these specific changes are available at https://brightlayer-ui.github.io/migration.